 What are the differences between the types of Creative Cloud membership?
 This is a question we get a lot, so here’s a handy comparison guide on the major differences between Creative Cloud for Teams vs. CC for Individuals.
-In another article we already covered the all the differences between Creative Cloud Student & Teacher vs. regular editions.
+In another article, we already covered the all the differences between Creative Cloud Student & Teacher vs. regular editions.

 Creative Cloud for Teams is Adobe’s volume licensing solution for businesses, studios, design shops, agencies, companies, offices, schools, and other organizations.
 It includes everything that CC for Individuals does, but gives you substantially more features and capabilities for managing and working with different users.
 It’s meant for groups (such as small to midsize businesses and departments) with multiple seats using the products at the same time.
 For large businesses, Adobe recommends Creative Cloud for Enterprise.

-A fast way to get a sense of the biggest differences is to check out Adobe’s CC Plans-at-a-Glance comparison page for business – click to open for more details:
+A fast way to get a sense of all the differences is to check out Adobe’s CC Plans-at-a-Glance comparison page for business – click to open for more details:

 Some other benefits of CC for Teams include: Achieving a lower cost of entry (compared to the prior perpetual model), taking advantage of predictable budgeting, volume discounts for 10 or more seats, simplifying compliance management and reporting, helping ensure usage rights with assigned seats, rigorous built-in security, and treating software purchases as an operating expense.
 Team users also get one extra month of offline grace period when running the CC desktop applications without an Internet connection, including when traveling remotely or internationally.

-Install now: Get all new Adobe CC 2018 direct download links and free trials.
+Install now: Get all new Creative Cloud 2023 direct download links and free trials.

 Pricing for the Team product is $79.99/month (or €69,99/£59.00) per seat on an annual basis – either paid monthly throughout the year, or prepaid up front.
 That gives you everything described above.
-Education pricing (schools, students and teachers, classrooms, colleges and universities) is $34.99/month.
-International pricing is lower by similar percentages.
+Education pricing (schools, students and teachers, classrooms, colleges and universities) is $34.99/month (or €34,99/£29.49).
 You can also upgrade from any number of current Creative Cloud Individual memberships to a consolidated Creative Cloud Team membership.

 If you only need one application, then there’s another option: CC for Teams Single App.
 You can choose from Photoshop, Illustrator, InDesign, Premiere Pro, After Effects, or any one of the rest – and it includes all the same team features for admin, support, and collaboration, together with 20 GB of online storage instead of 100 GB.
-The regular pricing for the Teams single-tool plan is $33.99/month (or €29,99/£25.28) for the majority of CC products (except for Adobe XD which is $19.99/month and Acrobat Pro DC at $14.99/month) – and for education customers, the same individual tool package is $14.99/month (or €14,99/£12.64).
+The regular pricing for the Teams single-tool plan is $33.99/month (or €29,99/£25.28) for the majority of CC products, except for Adobe XD which is a third less and Acrobat Pro DC at about half that price – and for education customers, the same individual tool package is $14.99/month (or €14,99/£12.64).

 Related: See the infographic on the advantages of subscription vs. perpetual.